kiruba11k/Invoice-Data-Extraction-AI-App/README.md

 Set up your Cohere API key by creating a `.env` file in the root directory of the project with the following contents:

 `COHERE_API_KEY=<your-api-key-here>`

+While run locally , need to download tesseract manually and update filepath on your System.

+`pytesseract.pytesseract.tesseract_cmd = r'C:\ProgramFiles\Tesseract-OCR\tesseract.exe'

+def extract_text_from_image(image):
+    """Extract text from the given image using OCR.""" text = pytesseract.image_to_string(image)
+    return text
+`

 Run the Streamlit app: